  The Construction Cost Breakdown forms completed by a qualified contractor, Architect of Record, or construction cost consultant.
 Construction Cost Breakdown form is located in the Common Application, available on the Website.

- A detailed explanation of all construction cost variances existing between the Construction
+ A detailed explanation of all construction cost variances existing between the Construction Cost Breakdown and Physical Needs Assessment (“PNA”), if applicable.

-Cost Breakdown and Physical Needs Assessment (“PNA”), if applicable.
+Where the Authority is providing construction financing, the applicant must also provide the upfront construction analysis at the time of initial closing.
+The Authority will accept the report engaged by the syndicator or construction lender, provided that the Authority must be named on the report.

 In cases where there is an Identity of Interest between a Sponsor and Project general contractor; between a Sponsor and the Project architect; or between the Project architect and Project general contractor; the Construction Cost Breakdown must be completed by an independent third-party construction cost estimation firm according to the Authority’s Standards for Construction Cost Estimating available on the Website.